canyon289/bayesian-model-evaluation/README.md

 ## 2. Download Anaconda (if you haven't already)

-If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, go get it (note: you can also set up your project environment w/out Anaconda using `pip` to install the required packages; however Anaconda is great for Data Science and we encourage you to use it).
+If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, go get it (note: you can also set up your project environment w/out Anaconda using `pip` to install the required packages; however Anaconda is great for data science and we encourage you to use it).

 ## 3. Set up your environment